MystenLabs/narwhal/benchmark/README.md

 ```
 They are defined as follows:
 * `header_size`: The preferred header size.
 The primary creates a new header when it has enough parents and enough batches' digests to reach `header_size`.
 Denominated in bytes.
 * `max_header_delay`: The maximum delay that the primary waits between generating two headers, even if the header did not reach `max_header_size`.
-Denominated in ms.
+Denominated in milliseconds (ms).
-* `gc_depth`: The depth of the garbage collection (Denominated in number of rounds).
+* `gc_depth`: The depth of the garbage collection.
+Denominated in number of rounds.
 * `sync_retry_delay`: The delay after which the synchronizer retries to send sync requests.
 Denominated in ms.
-* `sync_retry_nodes`: Determine with how many nodes to sync when re-trying to send sync-request.
+* `sync_retry_nodes`: How many nodes to sync when re-trying to send sync-request.
 These nodes are picked at random from the committee.
 * `batch_size`: The preferred batch size.
 The workers seal a batch of transactions when it reaches this size.
 Denominated in bytes.
 * `max_batch_delay`: The delay after which the workers seal a batch of transactions, even if `max_batch_size` is not reached.
 Denominated in ms.